IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 Follow the same steps to validate the create product form and to perform the post request.

-Notice that when creating a new product, we will need to include the restaurantId where it belongs.
-This restaurant id should be received as: `route.params.id` when navigating from RestaurantDetailScreen to the CreateProductScreen.
+Notice that when creating a new product, we will need to include the `restaurantId` where it belongs.
+This restaurant id should be received as: `route.params.id` when navigating from `RestaurantDetailScreen` to the `CreateProductScreen`.

 # 4. Extra: Component refactoring

 Discuss with your teacher and partners if some components could be refactored.
-Is it possible to create a submit button component so that we don't copy paste all the pressable details?
+Is it possible to create a submit button component so that we don't copy/paste all the pressable details?
 Do you identify other elements that could be refactored as custom components and reused after?

-Could it be possible to refactor de dropdown picker and its error message?
+Could it be possible to refactor de `DropdownPicker` and its error message?

 # Annex: contional rendering in JSX